ZhengdongWang/zhengdongwang.com/readme2.md

 * [Justin Ma](https://twitter.com/Jarmustard) and Matthew Davis for [Faster Than Light](https://subsetgames.com/ftl.html) and [Into the Breach](https://subsetgames.com/itb.html).
 * [Jon Ingold](https://twitter.com/joningold) and [Joseph Humfrey](https://twitter.com/joethephish) for [80 Days](https://www.inklestudios.com/80days/).
 * [Lucas Pope](https://dukope.com/) for [Papers, Please](https://papersplea.se/) and [Return of the Obra Dinn](https://obradinn.com/).

+Fun fact: the summer before college I switched to using [Dvorak](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout).
+My keyboard when I'm not on a laptop is the [Leopold FC750R PD](https://www.leopold.co.kr/Shop/Item.php?ItId=1550022044) with brown switches.
+If it's [good enough for The Machine](https://liquipedia.net/starcraft2/Pro_gear), it's good enough for me!
+The color is crucial.

 My favorite poem is:
 * [I died for beauty, but was scarce](https://www.bartleby.com/113/4010.html) by Emily Dickinson.
 I don't know anything about poetry.